 Musical styles in depth like baroque, romantic, classical, jazz, impressionist, boogie, ragtime and more

 Learn how to play songs like Fur Elise, Air on a G string and Mission Impossible

 Advanced piano lessons

 These piano lessons would be for piano players who have been learning how to play the piano for quite a long time.
 A graded equivalent would be Grade 5 and above.

 By this point, generally you are able to pick up and read most pieces of music.
 These lessons will be 60 minutes long.
 We will go into more depth about specific genres and time periods of piano music.

 We'll cover many more piano techniques in detail and learn about the structure of piano music too.
 E.g. Sonata form and jazz structures.
 We can also work towards a graded exam (probably ABRSM) or with our guidance you could study any other piano songs that you enjoy which helps you to develop as a pianist.

 Studying for Exams

 It is an accredited system that covers most aspects of piano studies.
 It is not essential to go down this route but the certificates can count towards UCAS points.
-It also gives us a great way to assess our progress and to structure our learning.
+It also gives you a great way to assess your progress and to structure your learning.

 The ABRSM exams are the most common and respected of all of the syllabuses but there are many others like Trinity and Rockschool.

 "We all learn best with structure and a goal"